-Hefetz [624] calls a graph with q edges k-antimagic if its edges can be labeled with $1, 2, \ldots, q+k$ such that the sums of the labels of the edges incident to each vertex are distinct.
+Hefetz [700] calls a graph with q edges k-antimagic if its edges can be labeled with $1, 2, \ldots, q + k$ such that the sums of the labels of the edges incident to each vertex are distinct.
 In particular, antimagic is the same as 0-antimagic.
-More generally, given a weight function $\omega$ from the vertices to the natural numbers Hefetz calls a graph with q edges $(\omega, k)$ -antimagic if its edges can be labeled with $1, 2, \ldots, q+k$ such that the sums of the labels of the edges incident to each vertex and the weight assigned to each vertex by $\omega$ are distinct.
-In particular, antimagic is the same as $(\omega, 0)$ -antimagic where $\omega$ is the zero function.
-Using Alon's combinatorial nullstellensatz [77] as his main tool, Hefetz has proved the following: a graph with $3^m$ vertices and a $K_3$ factor is antimagic; a graph with q edges and at most one isolated vertex and no isolated edges is $(\omega, 2q-4)$ -antimagic; a graph with p>2 vertices that admits a 1-factor is (p-2)-antimagic; a graph with p vertices and maximum degree p-k, where p>3 is any function of p is p0 in p1 in p2 in p2 in p3.
-The fetz is an imagic and, in the case that $p \geq 6k^2$ , is p3 is any function of p4 is an odd prime and p6 in p7 is an odd prime and p8 is positive, and a p9 factor is antimagic.
+More generally, given a weight function ω from the vertices to the natural numbers Hefetz calls a graph with q edges (ω, k) -antimagic if its edges can be labeled with $1, 2, \ldots, q + k$ such that the sums of the labels of the edges incident to each vertex and the weight assigned to each vertex by ω are distinct.
+In particular, antimagic is the same as $(\omega, 0)$ -antimagic where ω is the zero function.
+Using Alon's combinatorial nullstellensatz [94] as his main tool, Hefetz has proved the following: a graph with 3^m vertices and a K_3 factor is antimagic; a graph with q edges and at most one isolated vertex and no isolated edges is $(\omega, 2q - 4)$ -antimagic; a graph with q vertices and maximum degree q-q-q-q-antimagic.
+Hefetz, Saluz, and Tran [702] improved the first of Hefetz's results by showing that a graph with q-q-vertices, where q-q-is an odd prime and q-q-is positive, and a q-factor is antimagic.